xinwang2hms/SPP/README.md

 * Please go to the wiki site: https://github.com/xinwang2hms/SPP/wiki to find a demonstration of ChIP-seq data analysis on ENCODE data sets.

-* The current spp has only been tested in Ubuntu linux.
+* The current spp has only been tested on Ubuntu linux.
 We are now testing on Mac OS and Windows.

 * Please contact xin_wang@hms.harvard.edu to report bugs!
 We are also open to comments